John Henry Hopkins: Early life and education

 John Henry Hopkins was a descendant of the Hopkins family of England that was conspicuous in the reign of Richard II of England in the fourteenth century.
 In the reign of William III of England in the seventeenth century Isaac Hopkins was granted an estate in Ireland, where he married Mary Fitzgerald.
 From them the line of descent runs through the eldest son in two succeeding generations to Thomas Hopkins, who became a merchant in Dublin, Ireland, "dealing both in flour and linen."
 In April 1791 he married Elizabeth Fitzakerly, "a highly accomplished young bride of sixteen."
 John's mother was "a skilled musician," an artist with brush and pencil, and a reader of the best literature.

 On January 30, 1792, John Henry Hopkins was born in Dublin, the son of Thomas and his wife Elizabeth.
 He was their only child.

 After John was weaned he was sent to Athlone in Ireland to live with his paternal grandmother for several years.
 She instilled in her grandson the "lesson of daily private prayer," which he kept up the rest of his life.
 She also taught him to read the Bible, which he also continued the rest of his life.

 After he returned to his parents, John's mother was his teacher.
-Before he was eight years old "he had read Shakspere, Dryden, and Pope, besides any quantity of tales and romances."
+Before he was eight years old "he had read Shakespeare, Dryden, and Pope, besides any quantity of tales and romances."
 He was proficient in music, in French, and in drawing.